BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and comfortable walking shoes, as you'll be doing a lot of exploring on foot, especially within the medieval Old Town.
-Don't forget a hat, sunglasses, and high SPF sunscreen – the Mediterranean sun is intense, even outside of July and August.
+Pack light, breathable clothing and comfortable walking shoes, as you'll be doing a lot of exploring on foot, especially in the cobblestone streets of the Old Town and ancient sites.
+Don't forget a hat, sunglasses, and high SPF sunscreen – the Mediterranean sun is strong, even outside of July and August.

 safety

-Rhodes is generally very safe, but be mindful of pickpockets in crowded areas like Mandraki Harbor or the bustling streets of the Old Town.
-Keep your valuables secure and be aware of your surroundings, especially at night.
+Rhodes is generally very safe, but be mindful of pickpockets in crowded areas like the Mandraki Harbor or the Medieval Old Town, especially during peak tourist season.
+Keep your valuables secure and be aware of your surroundings, just as you would in any popular tourist destination.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.